viam-modules/cloudslam-wrapper/README.md

 - {`"start": "<MAP_NAME>"`} will start a cloudslam mapping session using the configured SLAM service.
 If the request is successful the current map will appear in the cloudslam-wrapper's service card after ~1 minute
 - {`"stop": ""`} will stop an active cloudslam mapping session if one is running.
 The completed map can be found on the SLAM library tab of the machines page
 - {`"save-local-map": "<MAP_NAME>"`} will grab the current map from the configured SLAM service and upload it to your location, in the SLAM library tab of the machines page

+For updating a map using cloudslam, a `machine_part_id` must be configured.
+When configured, the module will check the machine's config to see if any slam maps are configured on the robot.
+If a slam map is found, cloudslam will be configured for updating mode and the map name will be inherited from the configured map.